A great strength of remote work? More democratic meetings

 REINVENTED NON-VERBAL CUES

 It’s human nature for us to communicate or express ourselves in ways other than spoken or written word—it also plays a large role in business.
 Non-verbal communication is key for teamwork, and that’s the same in a hybrid environment.
-However, while we can still pick up on a few non-verbal indicators, it’s a more difficult to correctly interpret these in a video format.
+However, while we can still pick up on a few non-verbal indicators, it’s more difficult to correctly interpret these in a video format.
 Therefore, it’s even more important for teams to pay attention to body language.

-Video conferencing has been a champion during the pandemic and has implemented features, such as virtual hand raising or the ability to message the whole team or individual with a question, both options make sure a team member’s questions are getting heard—even if they aren’t speaking up.
+Video conferencing has been a champion during the pandemic and has implemented features, such as virtual hand raising or the ability to message the whole team or individual with a question; both options make sure a team member’s questions are getting heard—even if they aren’t speaking up.
 In a digital-first work setting, even leveraging the plethora of diverse emojis is a great ways to communicate understanding, questions, excitement, or confusion.
-To enable effective hybrid work, businesses from enterprise to small and medium-sized businesses need dynamic video conferencing solutions and technologies so teams don’t miss questions or a nuanced communication cue.
+To enable effective hybrid work, companies from enterprise to small and medium-sized businesses need dynamic video conferencing solutions and technologies so teams don’t miss questions or a nuanced communication cue.

 RISE OF THE BREAKOUT ROOM